Fantasy football rankings: Waddle, Osborn among 5 must-start WRs in Week 9 - UPI.com

 MIAMI, Nov.
 1 (UPI) -- Jaylen Waddle and K.J.
 Osborn are among my five must-start wide receivers for Week 9 of the fantasy football season.

 If you need more options for your roster, check out my top add/drops article.
-My Week 9 rankings for quarterbacks, running backs and tight ends will also be available and updated throughout the week.
+My Week 9 rankings for quarterbacks, running backs and tight ends are also available and will be updated throughout the week.

 Stefon Diggs, Tyreek Hill, Ja'Marr Chase, A.J.
 Brown and Cooper Kupp lead my Top 50 Week 8 wide receiver rankings, which are listed below.
-CeeDee Lamb, Waddle, Mike Evans, Chris Olave and Davante Adams round out my Top 10.
+Keenan Allen, CeeDee Lamb, Waddle, Mike Evans and Chris Olave round out my Top 10.

 All of my must-start options rank inside the Top 28 in my rankings, meaning they should all be started in leagues that include at least 14 teams.